hirokuma/hk-architecture-templates/README.md

 2. Run the customizer script:

 ```
-./customizer.sh your.package.name DataItemType [MyApplication]
+./customizer.sh your.package.name
 ```

-Where `your.package.name` is your app ID (should be lowercase) and `DataItemType` is used for the name of the screen(`"DataItemType"Screen` and `"DataItemType"ViewModel`), exposed state and data base entity (should be PascalCase).
-You can add an optional application name.
+Where `your.package.name` is your app ID (should be lowercase).

 # License